 The demand for global translation services is rapidly on the rise.
 If you are interested in pursuing a career in translation services, you may want to consider a degree in translation.
-Translation programs can provide a great foundation in the skills needed to succeed in the translation services industry.
+Translation programs can provide a great foundation for the skills needed to succeed in the translation services industry.
 First of all, they can help you to hone your language skills.
 They also provide a theoretical understanding of the issues often encountered by translators.

 The Ph.D. program in Translation Studies is internationally renowned.
 It prepares students for professional translation work in the translation services industry.
 It also equips students for scholarly work in academia.
 Coursework focuses on a range of topics.

-The institute offers a two-year master’s degree in Translation as well as a PhD in Translation Studies.
+The institute offers a two-year master’s degree in Translation and a Ph.D. in Translation Studies.
 Both degree programs focus on the more technical aspects of translation.
 They focus on research skills and specialized official document translation.
-There is also a focus on computer-assisted terminology and translation, and software localization.
+There is also a focus on computer-assisted terminology, translation, and software localization.

 They provide training for a range of different translation services sectors.
 This includes legal translation and medical translation.
 The programs don’t just focus on written translation.
 They also equip students with valuable interpreting skills.
-Many graduates of the institute go on to do work for major organizations, like the U.S. State Department and the United Nations.
+Many institute graduates go on to work for major organizations, like the U.S. State Department and the United Nations.
 For more information, check out its website: http://www.miis.edu.

-University of Texas, Dallas, The Center for Translation Studies.
 The Center for Translation Studies at The University of Texas at Dallas was established in 1980.
-The goal of the center is to support both the creation of literary translations and the analysis of literary translations.
-It brings together writers, scholars, and publishers around the world to study the art of translation.
+The center’s goal is to support both the creation of literary translations and the analysis of literary translations.
+It brings together writers, scholars, and publishers worldwide to study the art of translation.